-AT&T, U.S. Cellular interested in purchasing 700MHz spectrum from CoxAlex Wagner - Senior News Editor
+AT&T, U.S. Cellular interested in purchasing 700MHz spectrum from CoxAlex Wagner - Editorial Director of News and Content

 There's been an awful lot of spectrum talk in the news as of late thanks to one carrier's proposed AWS acquisitions, but tonight there's some other possible spectrum deals in the news.
 According to some new FCC filings, both AT&T and U.S. Cellular are interested in picking up some 700MHz spectrum licenses from Cox Communications.
 AT&T has its eyes on eight 700MHz B Block licenses covering eight cellular market areas (CMAs) in Arkansas, Florida, Louisiana, Oklahoma and Virginia.
 Separately, the big blue carrier is also trying to pick up four 700MHZ C Block licenses from Peoples Telephone that cover some portions of Texas.
 U.S. Cellular is interested in four 700MHz A Block licenses.